MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 ---
 # Microsoft Visual C++ compiler versions

 The Microsoft Visual C++ compiler version consists of a four-part major and minor version number.
-The compiler version is reflected in the [`_MSC_VER`](../preprocessor/predefined-macros.md) macro as a number, such as 1938, and can be used to distinguish between different versions of the compiler.
+The compiler version is reflected in the [`_MSC_VER`](../preprocessor/predefined-macros.md) macro as a number, such as 1938.
+It is used to distinguish between different versions of the compiler.

 ## A brief history of Visual C++ compiler versioning